oVirt/ovirt-site/source/community/index.md

 ## Participate in the oVirt infrastructure

 Our project infrastructure can always benefit from extra people, hardware and network bandwidth.
-First of all, consider [becoming a public mirror](/community/get-involved/repository-mirrors.html) of oVirt repositories.
+First of all, consider [hosting a public mirror](/community/get-involved/repository-mirrors.html) of oVirt repositories.
 You can also [become an infra team member](/community/becoming-an-infrastructure-team-member.html) or [donate hardware](/community/get-involved/donate-hardware.html) to the project to improve our capacity and redundancy.

 ## Supporters, Sponsors, and Providers